More at rubyonrails.org:

 class Person < ApplicationRecord

-validates :terms_of_service, acceptance: { accept: 'yes' }
+validates :terms_of_service, acceptance: { accept: "yes" }

-validates :eula, acceptance: { accept: ['TRUE', 'accepted'] }
+validates :eula, acceptance: { accept: ["TRUE", "accepted"] }

 end

 This validation is very specific to web applications and this 'acceptance' does not need to be recorded anywhere in your database.
-If you don't have a field for it, the helper will create a virtual attribute.
+If you don't have a field for it, the validator will create a virtual attribute.
 If the field does exist in your database, the accept option must be set to or include true or else the validation will not run.

-2.2 confirmation
+2.3 confirmation

-You should use this helper when you have two text fields that should receive exactly the same content.
+You should use this validator when you have two text fields that should receive exactly the same content.
 For example, you may want to confirm an email address or a password.
 This validation creates a virtual attribute whose name is the name of the field that has to be confirmed with "_confirmation" appended.

 class Person < ApplicationRecord